nickanderson/nickanderson.github.io/content/post/how-i-org-in-2023/index.md

 With so many export backends available I don't usually have to spend time mucking around with some bespoke syntax.
 I can author in org-mode and quickly export it to another format.
 It's nice to have relatively good formatting in many formats with relatively little effort.

-I have begun to make more consistent use of org-transclusion[^fn:8] while authoring content.
+I have begun to make more consistent use of `org-transclusion`[^fn:9] while authoring content.
 Instead of duplicating content copying to the new place I want to use it I will distill what I want to use into an atomic chunk and then reference it.
 I find this is helpful in several ways.
 It reduces unnecessary growth to the volume of text that I have, reduces the number of duplicate hits for things when I am searching for something, increases the interlinking of my org-mode files providing a more rich experience with `org-roam-buffer` showing things that used the content as well as interconnected in the `org-roam-ui` graph visualization.

-I use ox-jira and org-jira to manage issues in Jira Cloud.
+I use `ox-jira` and `org-jira` to manage issues in Jira Cloud.

-I make presentations using org-reveal.
+I make presentations using `org-reveal` and `org-re-reveal`.

-I write reports that I export to odt for copying and pasting into google drive[^fn:9] and pdf for emailing to clients.
+I write reports that I export to odt for copying and pasting into google drive[^fn:10] and pdf for emailing to clients.

-I write blog posts exporting with ox-hugo to multiple websites using different hugo configurations.
+I write blog posts exporting with `ox-hugo` to multiple websites using different hugo configurations.

 I author emails in org-mode.

-I re-use existing content interleaving it without duplication.

 ## Workflow {#workflow}

 So, how does a day in my org life flow?

 Usually my day starts with meetings.
-I like to take notes and email them to a distribution list afterwords[^fn:10].
+I like to take notes and email them to a distribution list afterwords[^fn:11].
 For example, a few minutes before my CFEngine stand-up I run `org-roam-dailies-capture-today` and key in `w` (work) `m` (meeting) `c` (CFEngine) `d` (daily stand-up).
-Immediately after activating this capture I trigger another capture for my work log keying in `w` (work) `l` (log)[^fn:11] which clocks time.
+Immediately after activating this capture I trigger another capture for my work log keying in `w` (work) `l` (log)[^fn:12] which clocks time.

-{{< figure src="standup-worklog.gif" caption="<span class=\"figure-number\">Figure 5: </span>Animation showing standup and worklog capture" width="100%" >}}
+{{< figure src="standup-worklog.gif" caption="<span class=\"figure-number\">Figure 7: </span>Animation showing standup and worklog capture" width="100%" >}}

 The work log capture template includes a backlink to the stand-up note for the day, so I follow that link and start going through my template filling it out.
 The template has a headline for each person with a property that links to a node for the individual.
 My own section contains a clock table which quickly produces a nice list of the entries with clocked time from the previous day (on Mondays or days when I have missed prior N days I tweak the clock table to pull for the right number of previous days).
 I review the table to see how good I was about clocking the previous day back-filling anything that I neglected to record then delete time columns.

-At the end of the meeting I use `org-mime`[^fn:12] to prepare a nicely formatted multipart ASCII &amp; HTML email.
+At the end of the meeting I use `org-mime`[^fn:13] to prepare a nicely formatted multipart ASCII &amp; HTML email.
 After sending the mail I switch back to my work log capture and complete it.
 All of my regularly scheduled meetings follow the same process; I capture for the meeting template, then I capture to my work log clocking time with an automatic backlink back to the specific meeting note.
 It's easy to capture notes for yesterday, tomorrow or an arbitrary date in the future using `org-roam-dailies-capture-yesterday`, `org-roam-dailies-capture-tomorrow`, and `org-roam-dailies-capture-date`.

 Org-roam provides useful functions for accessing time-series notes. `org-roam-dailies-goto-today` will take you to today's note for the selected template and if the file does not exist it is initialized.
 Similarly `org-roam-dailies-goto-yesterday`, `org-roam-dailies-goto-tomorrow`, and `org-roam-dailies-goto-date` take you to the note for yesterday, tomorrow, or the specified date, creating the file if necessary. `org-roam-dailies-goto-previous` and `org-roam-dailies-goto-next` go to the previous and next note in the series based on the file you are currently visiting making for easy navigation through the time series.